microscaler/tinkerbell/docs/mdbook/src/adr/0016-Filesystem_Socket_Protocol_for_CLI_and_Node-level_FAR_Orchestration2.md

 ## 📌 Immediate Recommended Action Items

 * **Engage** the Flintlock project maintainers early to gauge interest and align roadmaps.
-* **Clearly document** Tinkerbell’s extended lifecycle states and caching mechanisms to facilitate community discussion.
+* **Clearly document** Tiffany’s extended lifecycle states and caching mechanisms to facilitate community discussion.
 * **Prototype** preliminary integrations in a fork or branch to validate feasibility before significant investment.

 ---

 ## 🚀 Industry-Leading Capabilities

-Integrating Flintlock ensures Tinkerbell benefits from industry-leading orchestration capabilities, reliability, and community-driven extensibility.
-This positions Tinkerbell to lead with a highly scalable, robust, and secure FAR infrastructure.
+Integrating Flintlock ensures Tiffany benefits from industry-leading orchestration capabilities, reliability, and community-driven extensibility.
+This positions Tiffany to lead with a highly scalable, robust, and secure FAR infrastructure.

 ---